History of Spain: Transition to democracy

 After earning a sweeping majority at the October 1982 general election, the Spanish Socialist Workers' Party (PSOE) governed the country, with Felipe González as prime minister.
 On 1 January 1986, Spain joined the European Economic Community (EEC).
 A referendum on whether Spain should remain in NATO was held in March 1986.
-The ruling party, the PSOE, favoured Spain's permanence (a turn from their anti-NATO stance back in 1982).
-Meanwhile, the Conservative opposition (People's Coalition), called for abstention.

-The country hosted the 1992 Summer Olympics in Barcelona and Seville Expo '92.
+The country hosted the 1992 Summer Olympics in Barcelona.

 Spain within the European Union (1993–present)

 In 1996, the centre-right Partido Popular government came to power, led by José María Aznar.
-On 1 January 1999, Spain exchanged the peseta for the new Euro currency.
-The peseta continued to be used for cash transactions until January 1, 2002.
+On 1 January 1999, Spain exchanged the peseta for the Euro.
 On 11 March 2004 a number of terrorist bombs exploded on busy commuter trains in Madrid by Islamic extremists linked to Al-Qaeda, killing 191 and injuring thousands.

 The election, held three days later, was won by the PSOE, and José Luis Rodríguez Zapatero replaced Aznar as prime minister.
-As José María Aznar and his ministers at first accused ETA of the atrocity, it has been argued that the outcome of the election has been influenced by this event.

-In the wake of its joining the EEC, Spain experienced an economic boom, cut painfully short by the 2008–2014 Spanish financial crisis.
+In the wake of its joining the EEC, Spain experienced an economic boom, cut short by the 2008–2014 Spanish financial crisis.
 During the boom years, Spain attracted a large number of immigrants, especially from the United Kingdom, but also including unknown but substantial illegal immigration, mostly from Latin America, eastern Europe and north Africa.
-Spain had the fourth largest economy in the Eurozone, but after 2008 the global economic recession hit Spain hard, with the bursting of the housing bubble and unemployment reaching over 25%, sharp budget cutbacks were needed.
 The GDP shrank 1.2% in 2012.

 Although interest rates were historically low, investments were not encouraged sufficiently by entrepreneurs.
 Losses were especially high in real estate, banking, and construction.
-Economists concluded in early 2013 that, "Where once Spain's problems were acute, now they are chronic: entrenched unemployment, a large mass of small and medium-sized enterprises with low productivity, and, above all, a constriction in credit."

 With the financial crisis and high unemployment, Spain suffered from a combination of continued illegal immigration paired with a massive emigration of workers, forced to seek employment elsewhere under the EU's "Freedom of Movement", with an estimated 700,000, or 1.5% of total population, leaving the country between 2008 and 2013.

-Spain is ranked as a middle power able to exert modest regional influence.
-It has a small voice in international organizations; it is not part of the G8 and participates in the G20 only as a guest.
-Spain is part of the G6 (EU).